DeveloperEclipse/Survev-Client/README.md

 ## Autmatic updates:
 Recently a new layer of obfuscation changes getting health from 'data.activePlayer.health' to 'data.aCE.xHtCh' (obfuscated keys change every update)
 Meaning I had to write a program to patch the latest update, with an auto generated readable get/set wrapper that returns obfuscated keys turning 'data.aCE.xHtCh' back to 'data.activePlayer.health'.

-## Release?
-Cheats will probably be released, not sure yet.